zebedeeio/beamable-starter/README.md

 ## Setting Up Beamable

-### Securely store your Zebedee API key
+### Securely store your ZBD API key

-To interact with the Zebedee API, you must obtain an API Key from your Zebedee developer dashboard.
+To interact with the ZBD API, you must obtain an API Key from your ZBD developer dashboard.
 If you are unsure about the process, you can refer to the following guide for step-by-step instructions: [https://zbd.dev/docs/dashboard/introduction](https://zbd.dev/docs/dashboard/introduction).

 **After obtaining your API key**, the next step is to incorporate it into your project's Realm Configuration on Beamable.
 To facilitate this process, please refer to the provided guide that explains how to log in to Beamable and create a game: [https://docs.beamable.com/docs/installing-beamable](https://docs.beamable.com/docs/installing-beamable).
-If you are utilizing the Zebedee / Beamable starter project, you can skip the installation steps and proceed directly to logging in and creating a game.
+If you are utilizing the ZBD / Beamable starter project, you can skip the installation steps and proceed directly to logging in and creating a game.

 In the Beamable dashboard in the left side menu go to “Operate” → “Config”